ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - `datetime64`: convert `DATETIME` and `TIMESTAMP` types to `DateTime64` instead of `DateTime` when precision is not `0`.
 - `date2Date32`: convert `DATE` to `Date32` instead of `Date`.
 Takes precedence over `date2String`.
 - `date2String`: convert `DATE` to `String` instead of `Date`.
 Overridden by `datetime64`.

+## select_only_one_part_with_min_block_per_partition {#select_only_one_part_with_min_block_per_partition}

+This is an experimental setting.
+For every partition participating in the query pick single part with minimum block number (within respective partition).
+This setting could be useful to improve performance of queries against a continuously updated table (e.g. ReplacingMergeTree), at a cost of dealing with an outdated data snapshot.
+It's assumed that respective table is regularly optimized via `OPTIMIZE TABLE ..
+FINAL` statements.

+Possible values:

+- `0`, disabled by default.
+- `1`, only one most tenured part per partition will be considered for SELECT queries.